-Attention deficit hyperactivity disorder (ADHD) is a complex mental health disorder that can affect a child's success in school and with interpersonal relationships.
+Attention deficit hyperactivity disorder (ADHD) is a complex mental health disorder that can affect your child's success at school and their relationships.
 The symptoms of ADHD vary and are sometimes difficult to recognize.

 A common sign of ADHD is an inability to recognize other people's needs and desires.
 A child with ADHD may interrupt other people when they’re talking.
 They may have trouble waiting their turn for classroom activities or when playing games with other children.

 A child with ADHD may have difficulty keeping emotions in check.
 They may have outbursts of anger at inappropriate times.
 Younger children may have temper tantrums.

 Children with ADHD often can't sit still.
 They may try to get up and run around, fidget, or squirm in their chair when forced to sit.